Win Percy: European and World Touring Car Championships

-Despite remaining with Toyota during the 1983 BTCC season, Percy maintained his links to TWR with occasional drives in their V12 powered Jaguar XJS coupé which was proving the car to beat in Group A racing, and Walkinshaw managed to tempt him back full-time in 1984.
-However, rather than a return to the BTCC, TWR entered three of the big Jaguars in the European Touring Car Championship with Percy co-driving the lead car with Walkinshaw.
+Despite remaining with Toyota during the 1983 BTCC season, Percy maintained his links to TWR with occasional drives in V12 powered Jaguar XJS coupé which was proving the car to beat in Group A racing, and Walkinshaw managed to tempt him back full-time in 1984.
+However, rather than a return to the BTCC, TWR entered three of the Jaguars in the European Touring Car Championship with Percy co-driving the lead car with Walkinshaw.

 The team won the 1984 ETCC with Walkinshaw also taking the drivers' title while the Walkinshaw, Percy and Hans Heyer Jaguar won the ETCC's blue riband event, the Spa 24 Hours.
 The following year after Jaguar shelved its touring car program to concentrate on racing Sportscars which saw TWR switch to works-backed Rover Vitesse V8s, again competing for the ETCC title.
 Walkinshaw and Percy this time took joint third in the drivers' championship.
-Along the way they scored victories in seven of the 500 km rounds: Donington; Silverstone; Monza; Vallelunga; Nogaro; the Österreichring; and Salzburg.
-1985 also saw the Walkinshaw-Percy partnership in Australia for the first time, in an XJS, for the 1985 Bathurst 1000 where they finished third (the team's third car driven by Australia's John Goss and West German Armin Hahne won the race).
+Along the way they scored victories in seven of the 500 km rounds: Donington, Silverstone, Monza, Vallelunga ,Nogaro, the Österreichring and Salzburg.
+Percy and Walkinshaw finished third in the 1985 Bathurst 1000 in an XJS.

-Once again, the TWR Vitesse cars were entered for the ETCC in 1986 where Percy finished 2nd in the Drivers' Championship.
+Once again, the TWR Vitesse cars were entered for the ETCC in 1986 where Percy finished second in the drivers' championship.
 He had been declared the champion until a month after the championship, when the FIA belatedly applied a rule that each driver's lowest scoring result would be dropped.
-This gave the championship to BMW driver Roberto Ravaglia.
-However, 1986 also saw TWR running Jaguar's works Group C1 entry for the 24 Hours of Le Mans race; Percy was given one of the driving slots.
-His Jaguar XJR-6 lasted for 10 of the 24 hours, partnered by Gianfranco Brancatelli and Hurley Haywood at the wheel, before a drive-shaft failure dropped the car out of the race from second place.
+This gave the championship to Schnitzer Motorsport driver Roberto Ravaglia.
+However, In 1986 Percy drove a TWR Jaguar XJR-6 Group C1 with Gianfranco Brancatelli and Hurley Haywood in the 24 Hours of Le Mans.

 Percy entered Le Mans again the following year, but suffered a major crash when a tyre exploded at approximately 240 mph on the long Mulsanne Straight, tearing off the rear bodywork and flipping the car into the air.
 The wreckage finally came to a halt 600 metres down the road but, despite almost obliterating the vehicle, Percy walked away from the crash with nothing more than a badly battered helmet.

 With TWR not racing in the 1987 World Touring Car Championship, Percy only drove selected rounds of the series as a driver for hire.
-This saw him team with fellow Englishman Andy Rouse in a turbo Ford Sierra as well as Australian team Roadways Racing driving a V8 Holden Commodore with Allan Grice, though in his five WTCC races Percy failed to finish each time.
+This saw him team with fellow Englishman Andy Rouse in a Ford Sierra RS500.